Skip to content

 Limits

 The hardware places several limits on the number of threads and workgroups.
 A workgroup often has a maximum of no less than 1024 threads.
-The exact number can be queried with the function Compute_Work_Group_Size of a Program object.
+The exact number can be queried with the function Compute_Work_Group_Size of a Shader object.
 It returns a Dimension_Size_Array, which is an array containing three values for the axes X, Y, and Z.

 A workgroup containing a large number of threads, decreases the amount of shared data available per thread.